 If your rabbits go outside a lot, or if you have a long-haired breed, then grooming them once in a while may be needed.
 Some breeds, such as the Angora, will need grooming every day.

-One of the few things that you need to do is regularly check your rabbit’s behind for faecal buildup.
-If this does occur it makes your pet really susceptible to a horrible condition caused by flies - flystrike.
-It’s often fatal, so every precaution should be taken against it.
-Keep your rabbits, and their hutch, clean and as free of faeces as you can manage.
-Spot-cleaning once or twice a day when you feed your rabbits is a good way of reducing the risks.
+One of the few things that you will need to do is regularly check your rabbit’s behind for any faecal buildup.
+An untidy bottom can make your pet susceptible to a horrible condition called flystrike.
+Flystrike can often be fatal, so it is very important that you do whatever you can to prevent it.
+Keep your rabbits and their living area clean and tidy.
+Make sure to dispose of any faeces.
+Spot-cleaning once or twice a day when you feed your rabbits is a good way to minimise any risk.